I THINK SOMETIMES

 Open Graph tags make your site pop more when it is linked on social media.
 Think of those posts on Facebook or Twitter that shows you a linked website with an image and a headline.

-Open nuxt.config.js and add the following metadata with your website's information:
+Open nuxt.config.ts and add the following metadata with your website's information:

 head: {